ayeshamou/selenium-python-pom-framework/README.md

 # Selenium Python POM Framework

-A Page Object Model (POM) test automation framework built using Selenium, pytest, and webdriver-manager**.
+A Page Object Model (POM) test automation framework built using Selenium, pytest, and webdriver-manager.
+It can search a text into the search bar of a web browser.

 ## Features
 - Page Object Model (POM)